KABoissonneault/KingmakerBugfixes/README.md

 - Fixed Ekundayo's Dog "Loyal Companion" and "Enraged Companion" not giving stats
 - [Opt-out] Fixed Crane Wing to check for shield in offhand.
 Still allows 2h weapons, since KM has no 1h option
 - Fixed Foulspawn Tiefling bonus against Clerics, Paladins, and Inquisitors only working against characters that had all three classes instead of any
+- [Opt-out] Combat Expertise is now off by default.
+There is a hard to fix issue where Combat Expertise refreshes each time you save or load, so having it off by default makes it less detrimental to most characters

 #### Item